 Like all of the Puget Sound area, the Queen Anne and Magnolia real estate markets have taken their lumps.
 According to data gathered by Zillow.com, Magnolia's housing prices have fallen about 26.6 percent since the market's peak in 2007.
 Zillow doesn't have a percentage drop for all of Queen Anne, but the website found that East Queen Anne home prices have fallen by nearly 26 percent since the July 2007 peak.

 North Queen Anne and West Queen Anne both fell by about 22 percent.
 Lower Queen Anne fell the least with prices dropping about 18 percent.
 The average price drop for all of Seattle was 20.7 percent.

 Zillow.com data shows that those prices are still falling, but not as rapidly.
 From May to June of this year, housing prices in North Queen Anne fell by .9 percent.
 West Queen Anne prices fell by .7 percent and East Queen Anne saw housing prices fall .5 percent.
 Magnolia, as a whole, saw prices fall .3 percent.

-The area's big winner appears to be Lower Queen Anne, which actually saw prices rise .3 percent between May to June.
-According to Curnutte, June's jump market the fifth consecutive month of increasing home prices for Lower Queen Anne.
+The area's big winner appears to be Lower Queen Anne, which actually saw prices rise .3 percent between May and June.
+According to Curnutte, June's jump marked the fifth consecutive month of increasing home prices for Lower Queen Anne.

 "The area is one of the better performing neighborhoods in the city," Curnutte said.

-But bad news continues to rock the real estate industry with the expiration of the first-time home buyer's credit in June, which is being blamed for the abrupt drop in home sales.
+The expiration of the first-time home buyer's credit in June is being blamed for the abrupt drop in home sales.
 In King County, July sales suffered a 15 percent drop from July 2009.